 I had every intention of working soon since my Japan money was running thin and a trip to Brazil wasn't going to help (although I would be staying with friends which would make things easier).

-It was also around this time I started seriously considering hiking the Continental Divide Trail (CDT) and I would definitely need some money in the bank if I was going to make that happen (since I was not going to get myself involved with that credit card business again).
+It was also around this time I started seriously considering hiking the Continental Divide Trail (CDT) and I would definitely need some money in the bank if I was going to make that happen (since I was not going to get involved with that credit card business again).

 PART X: The Hop Temple